paresh2421/cart-component/README.md

-Implementation of grocery bud from John Smilga react course
+Implementation of Cart from John Smilga react course